 Did you know that Nationwide Children’s Hospital is home to one of America’s top 10 pediatric research centers?
 On our campus, more than 180 scientists are researching cures for the biggest challenges in child health.
 Read More

-Right now, there is probably at least one person in your household that has a cough.
 Coughs are often associated with the common cold and there’s little you can do, other than try to ease the symptoms.
+However, a lot of coughing, especially in babies under four months old, could be a sign of a serious illness.
 Read More